Watch FIFA World Cup 2026™

 A group of people wearing blue protective medical gowns and masks being transported on a small boat

-The first passengers from the cruise ship began disembarking from the ship on Sunday morning, local time.
+The first passengers from the cruise ship began disembarking on Sunday morning, local time.
 Source: Getty / Chris McGrath

 In brief

-• Passengers have began disembarking from a luxury cruise ship where a hantavirus outbreak occurred, killing three people.
+• Passengers have started disembarking from a luxury cruise ship where a hantavirus outbreak killed three people.

 • A group of Australians will be among the last to leave, as they wait for a government-supported charter flight to arrive.

-Four Australian citizens, one permanent resident and a New Zealand national are expected to depart Tenerife on an Australian government-supported charter flight about 5pm Monday local time (3am Tuesday AEST).
+Four Australian citizens, one permanent resident and a New Zealand national are expected to depart Tenerife in the Canary Islands on an Australian government-supported charter flight at around 3am Tuesday AEST.

-None of the repatriated passengers are displaying hantavirus symptoms.
+None of the repatriated passengers is displaying hantavirus symptoms.
 Three passengers on the MV Hondius have died, while five others evacuated earlier have fallen ill.

 The Australians will be the final group of passengers to leave the ship.
 Passengers cannot disembark until their plane arrives, and Australia’s flight is scheduled to land last.